ARM-software/sbsa-acs/README.md

 ### Prerequisites
 - If the system supports LPI’s (Interrupt ID > 8192) then Firmware should have support for installing handler for LPI interrupts.
-    - If you are using edk2, please change the ArmGic driver in the ArmPkg to have support for installing handler for LPI’s.
+    - If you are using edk2, change the ArmGic driver in the ArmPkg to have support for installing handler for LPI’s.
     - Add the following in edk2/ArmPkg/Drivers/ArmGic/GicV3/ArmGicV3Dxe.c
 >        - After [#define ARM_GIC_DEFAULT_PRIORITY  0x80]
 >          +#define ARM_GIC_MAX_NUM_INTERRUPT 16384